hebus/dokku/docs/tipstricks/login-methods.md

 - 2/3: "Request SSO service" is Sinequa redirecting the user to the third party service, thus forcing the user out of the SBA (because he is not authenticated).
 - 4/5: "Request Assertion Consumer Service" is the SSO service redirecting the user to the Sinequa server (in practice the URL is `<sinequa server>/saml/redirect`).
 - 6/7: "Request target resource" is Sinequa redirecting the User to the SBA, thus going back to step 1, except this time Sinequa granted a Json Web Token (JWT) to the user, persisted in a Cookie (`sinequa-web-token-secure`).
 Therefore, as long as this cookie doesn't expire, all the requests of the user will be properly authenticated.
-- 8: "Respond with request resource" if the user is indeed authentified, Sinequa responds with the requested data (however if the JWT fails to be stored in a cookie, then we are back to step 2 and potentially will keep looping indefinitely)
+- 8: "Respond with request resource" if the user is indeed authenticated, Sinequa responds with the requested data (however if the JWT fails to be stored in a cookie, then we are back to step 2 and potentially will keep looping indefinitely)

 In the front-end part of the SBA, the login process is as follows: